 - Bloated feature sets with a steep learning curve

-- Headless CMS is easier, faster, and more flexible to develop on – Not only are you able to pick your programming language, a headless CMS is API driven so you can build your “head” (presentation layer/frontend) end to end.
+Not only are you able to pick your programming language, but a headless CMS is also API driven so you can build your “head” (presentation layer/frontend) end to end.
 Your developers can develop the way they’re used to without having to conform to any proprietary development constraints.
 A single content item can be reused and combined with several different presentation outputs, allowing for projects to be completed faster.
-A webhook is user-defined by an HTTP callback (or small code snippets linked to a web application) which trigger action specific events.
+A webhook is user-defined by an HTTP callback (or small code snippets linked to a web application) that trigger action specific events.
 A headless CMS allows easy and secure integrations with any of your existing systems.
 This includes the use of webhooks.
-A webhook is user-defined by an HTTP callback (or small code snippets linked to a web application) which trigger action specific events.
+A webhook is user-defined by an HTTP callback (or small code snippets linked to a web application) that trigger action specific events.
 A prime example of a webhook is triggering an email to your user once they have paid for a subscription on your site.
 Another benefit is not having a fixed structure to develop or code.
 This allows your developers to build any code for any type of integration.
 Not only will your developer love the flexibility it gives them just from a resourcing side but to integrate with systems that are more complex to integrate with.

-- Headless CMS is future proof – A headless CMS allows you to future proof your application by separating your presentation layer from your data and logic layer.
-It allows you to structure your content to make new projects easier for future proofing as well as when re-branding one or more channels, there are literally no technical changes required within the CMS.
+A headless CMS allows you to future proof your application by separating your presentation layer from your data and logic layer.
+It allows you to structure your content to make new projects easier for future-proofing as well as when re-branding one or more channels, there are literally no technical changes required within the CMS.
 Developers adopt the headless CMS approach to the parts of their existing stack where it makes sense.
 They carve out pieces and use APIs to make it all work together.

-- Headless CMS supports omni-channel architectures – Omnichannel can pose quite the challenge for marketers because they need to create iconic content that shines across all touchpoints.
+Omnichannel can pose quite a challenge for marketers because they need to create iconic content that shines across all touchpoints.
 Instead of managing each channel separately, a headless CMS provides the ability to orchestrate a seamless experience that spans to all touchpoints maintaining consistency and relevance.
-These challenges are compounded by the rising number of digital touchpoints and languages marketers must update in such a short time span.
+These challenges are compounded by the rising number of digital touchpoints and languages marketers must update in such a short period.
 A headless CMS removes those common barriers.

-- Headless CMS is more scalable – Since the back-end and front-end are separated, if the back-end CMS platform has any performance issues or needs maintenance, it won’t create any downtime to your website or compromise it’s performance.
+Since the back-end and front-end are separated, if the back-end CMS platform has any performance issues or needs maintenance, it won’t create any downtime to your website or compromise its performance.
 Your hosting options are unlimited with a headless CMS and deployment environments as well.

-- Headless CMS is easier to learn and use – Many will agree that the biggest benefit of a headless CMS is how easy and fast it is to manage your content.
-The CMS implementation is cleaner meaning the CMS tool is purely for storing content and isn’t cluttered with “stuff” that’s irrelevant to business users and other resources that’s development only.
+Many will agree that the biggest benefit of a headless CMS is how easy and fast it is to manage your content.
+The CMS implementation is cleaner meaning the CMS tool is purely for storing content and isn’t cluttered with “stuff” that’s irrelevant to business users and other resources.

-- Headless CMS is evergreen (always up to date) – A huge benefit of a true, headless, multi-tenant system is that its fully managed and upgraded for you.
+A huge benefit of a true, headless, multi-tenant system is that it's fully managed and upgraded for you.
 This is a huge benefit because upgrading can often be a costly project, not to mention that it's not very fun either so your team will be very happy to hear this benefit!

-- Headless CMS leads to better software architecture – A headless CMS provides a better software architecture.
+A headless CMS provides better software architecture.
 A headless CMS is typically architected so that the CMS platform and the published content are separated.
 There are a huge number of benefits to this, including:

 - Security: Access to the CMS is restructured internally within the organization, while content that is published outside is either approved for public consumption or can be secured/encrypted as required.